msabree/ai-voice-browser-extension/README.md

-# Cookie Jar - Chrome Extension
+# AI Voice Browser - Chrome Extension

-The **Cookie Jar** is a browser extension that integrates the Google Gemini AI engine to analyze and manage cookies from websites.
-It allows users to easily delete unnecessary or invasive cookies, improving their browsing experience.
-This project is open-source and aims to help users manage cookies efficiently.
+The **AI Voice Browser** is a Chrome extension that uses voice recognition and Google's built-in AI to enhance web browsing.
+Designed with accessibility in mind, it allows users to navigate websites, manage cookies, and interact with content entirely through voice commands.

 ## Table of Contents